Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 950 should perform quite a bit faster than the GeForce GTS 250 512MB overall. (explain)
+Memory BandwidthIn theory, the GeForce GTX 950 should be a lot faster than the GeForce GTS 250 512MB overall. (explain)

-Texel RateThe GeForce GTX 950 is a small bit (about 4%) more effective at AF than the GeForce GTS 250 512MB. (explain)
+Texel RateThe GeForce GTX 950 is a bit (more or less 4%) faster with regards to anisotropic filtering than the GeForce GTS 250 512MB. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison